-Representation Reference Consultee/Agent Question Comment Summary Officer Response Reference consuitee/Agent Question Comment Summary omer response Land interests at Mile Oak and meress at time said The Local Plan Review must facilitate a continual supply of market and affordable housing from a portfolio of deliverable development sites based on a robust and sustainable spatial development strategy with sufficient flexibly.
+R epresentation Reference Consultee/Agent Question Comment Summary Officer Response 2 Land interests at Mile Oak The Local Plan Review must facilitate a continual supply of market and affordable housing from a portfolio of deliverable development sites based on a robust and sustainable spatial development strategy with sufficient flexibly.
 This reflects the overarching conclusion of the SGC para 9.4 A Green Belt review will be required to release and allocate sites for development where they are best placed to address the identified housing needs and delivery can be supported through the provision of infrastructure.
 That portfolio approach will, however, ensure a rolling 5 year housing land supply is maintained and that the overall housing requirements are met within the plan period so that everyone actually has the opportunity of a decent home in a sustainable community and that the nation's housing crisis is addressed.
-Community and that the nation's housing trisis is addressed.
 Mile Oak, Tamworth LPR references potential growth for north west / west of Tamworth (Options 1 and 4) and at Mile Oak (Option 2 and 3), the potential of this area as an element of any future spatial development strategy is welcome.
 This reflects of the findings of the SGC that identifies north west and west Tamworth as a potential urban extension.
 The Area of Search should logically include the land to the south of the A5 and west of Mile Oak.
 Confirms Bloor Homes control land to west of Mile Oak that is immediately available for residential development.
-Whilst site is currently green belt, the sustainability and deliverability of the identified opportunity must be the determinative considerations.
-D Provides a concept masterplan and confirms the development would provide circa 1,000 dwellings with key community facilities A including a primary school.
-Supportive of the identification and consideration of strategic urban extensions to Tamworth Page Supportive of the identification and consideration of strategic urban extensions to familyorth Key Rural Settlements The LPR should positively address the NPPF's policy imperative to support thriving rural communities that is subsequently also 160 reflected in the sustainable development policies relating to housing delivery.
-T That is not to say 'Dispersed Growth' strategy as set out under Option 3 would be supported per se, but the District Council must ensure development needs of rural communities in the District are positively addressed over the plan period and the on-going Bloor Homes role and function of the rural towns and villages, particularly Key Rural Settlements that are at the heart of those communities Comments noted.
+Whilst site is $\perp$ currently green belt, the sustainability and deliverability of the identified opportunity must be the determinative considerations. å Provides a concept masterplan and confirms the development would provide circa 1,000 dwellings with key community facilities including a primary school.
+Page Supportive of the identification and consideration of strategic urban extensions to Tamworth Ľ Key Rural Settlements $\frac{112}{12}$ The LPR should positively address the NPPF's policy imperative to support thriving rural communities that is subsequently also φ reflected in the sustainable development policies relating to housing delivery.
+That is not to say 'Dispersed Growth' strategy as set out under Option 3 would be supported per se, but the District Council must ensure development needs of rural communities in the District are positively addressed over the plan period and the on-going 00000 Bloor Homes 22 role and function of the rural towns and villages, particularly Key Rural Settlements that are at the heart of those communities Comments noted.
 The Local Plan Review will consider the most appropriate Spatial Strategy.
 This will be informed by a SIO930 (Define) 23 should be part of any future spatial development strategy (Option 2). range of evidence.
 This evidence will include the progression of Green Belt review.